Necrozmalabs/documentation/docs/tutorials/silicon-solar-cell.md

 # Creating a Silicon Solar Cell in Open Research Laboratory

-This documentation provides a detailed overview of a **research-grade silicon solar cell** fabricated and tested in our **Open Research Laboratory**.
+This documentation provides a detailed overview of a **silicon solar cell** desinged and tested in the **Open Research Laboratory.**

 :::info
 It includes the objectives of the study, the solar cell stack, testing results, and interactive tabs for experimental curves.
 :::

 ## About the Solar Cell

 The cell is a monocrystalline silicon solar cell, optimized for high efficiency using standard layers including anti-reflective coating, passivation layers, and front/rear contacts.
-This solar cell is designed and fabricated in the **Open Research Laboratory**.
+This solar cell is designed and tested in the **Open Research Laboratory**.

 ## Objectives of this Research